Baroota Dam

+Overview

+The earth-filled dam wall is 37 m high and 301 m long.
+The resultant reservoir, Baroota Reservoir, has capacity of 6.14 GL when full and covers an area of 63 ha drawn from a catchment area of 138 km2.
+The uncontrolled spillway has the capacity of handling flow of 585 m3/s.

 The reservoir does not fill every year.
 When completed in 1921, it did not fill to the spillway until 1932.
 The original spillway was replaced in the mid-1950s and again in 1978.

+Proposed pumped hydro storage facility

-In 2018, Rise Renewables won grant funding of $3 million towards an estimated total cost of to accelerate a proposal to establish a pumped hydro storage facility using Baroota Reservoir.
-At the time, the government funded the development of several proposals, as South Australia had wind and solar power generation, and grid-connected batteries but no pumped hydro storage.
-If the project is developed, it is expected to provide between 200 MW and 270 MW with up to eight hours of storage.
+In 2018, Rise Renewables was granted to develop a pumped hydro storage facility using Baroota Reservoir.
+At the time, the South Australian Government funded the development of several proposals, as South Australia had no pumped hydro storage facilities connected to the grid.
+If the project is completed, it is expected to provide between 200 and 270 MW with up to eight hours of storage.
 The proposal would use the Baroota Reservoir as the lower pond and establish a new upper reservoir for water to be pumped and stored.
-Rise Renewables also has a proposal for the Bridle Track Solar Project which could provide electricity to power the pump.
+Rise Renewables also has a proposal for a solar farm, called the Bridle Track Solar Project, that could provide electricity to power the pump.
+In August 2019, the majority stake in the project, held by Rise Renewables, was acquired by UPC Renewables.